gregorulm/diablo/readme.txt

 Diablo is a dungeon crawler that was released by Blizzard in 1996.
 Despite its old age, it is as captivating to play as ever.
 The game is nowadays considered abandonware.
-Blizzard no longer officially supports it, but with fan-made patches it can be made to run under modern versions of Windows.
+Blizzard no longer officially supports it, but with fan-made patches it can be made to run on modern versions of Windows.
 I have used the patch available at [1], which works quite well, apart from rare crashes.
 Playing Diablo on a virtual machine is an alternative.
 [1] https://github.com/elishacloud/dxwrapper/wiki/Diablo (cf. Diablo-fix.zip)

 This repository contains a backup of some of my Diablo (v.
 1.09) characters:

-multi_0.sv  : Warrior   (lv.
-30)
+multi_0.sv  : Warrior / lv.
+30
-single_0.sv : Warrior   (lv.
-40) -> beat game on Hell
+single_0.sv : Warrior / lv.
+40 / game beaten on Hell (x2)
-single_1.sv : Rogue     (lv.
-31) ->     ...
-Nightmare
+single_1.sv : Rogue   / lv.
+37 /       ...
+Hell (x1)

-All characters are legitimate, i.e. all equipment was found in the dungeon or acquired in-game, i.e. "solo self-found", for Diablo nerds.
+All characters are legitimate, i.e. all equipment was found in the dungeon or acquired in-game.
+Genre aficionados refer to this as "solo self-found".
 I did not "hack" any characters, nor did I exploit the duplication glitch.

 The multi player character is needed to set the game to a higher difficulty in the single player mode.
 This works via an undocumented but well-known feature: